Covid 19 coronavirus: Winston Peters is pushing for election to be delayed due to Covid-19

 This, according to the report, was the position of the New Zealand First Party which has been fighting for the election data to be pushed back.

-RNZ reports Peters had been lobbying the Prime Minister to change the data.
+RNZ reports Peters had been lobbying the Prime Minister to change the date.

 Peters has been approached for comment.